Alex313031/thorium/PATCHES.md

 Enable UI Features: Side Search, Side Panel Journeys, Chrome Labs, Extensions Access Menu, Tab Hover Cards, Tab Outlines in Low Contrast Themes, More Prominent Active Tab Title in Dark Mode, WebUI Tab Strip, Drag and Drop Tabs on Wayland, Tab Groups Saving > https://github.com/Alex313031/Thorium/blob/main/chrome/browser/ui/ui_features.cc
   - Made by me.

+Enable Precompiling of Inline Scripts in HTML
+  - Modified by me.

 Disable the addition of the Google-Chrome sources.list in /etc/apt/sources.list.d/ during installation, and prevents apt from complaining about removing the nonexistent file during an apt remove --purge. - Created by me.

 Installer patches to include unstripped and RPATH binaries, with chrome_sandbox (needed for older distros), chromedriver and content-shell being added along with an icon and .desktop file for content-shell. - Created by me.